tak-bro/aicommit2/README.md

 Default: `false`

 This option determines whether or not the commit message includes body.
-If you don't want to include body, you can set it to true.
+If you don't want to include body in message, you can set it to true.

 ```sh
 aicommit2 config set ignoreBody="true"